RosieTrainor/safeguarding-project/README.md

 Copilot AI was used throughout for debugging.
 For example:
-- I asked it to check whether I had all the required closing tags for once section when I thought I might have missed one.
+- I asked it to check whether I had all the required closing tags for one section when I thought I might have missed a tag.
 - I asked it to tell me the specificty of bootstrap stylings so I could easily override them.

 ## Deployment